Heights Theater

 The Heights Theater is a historic theater in Columbia Heights, Minnesota.
-The Theater touts itself as "the Twin Cities longest continuously operated show house."
+The theater touts itself as "the Twin Cities' longest continuously operated show house."

 Location

-It is located at 40th and Central.
+It is located at 3951 Central Avenue N.E. in Columbia Heights, two blocks north of the Minneapolis border.

 History

 The theater was built in the Beaux Arts style in 1926.
-According to the theater's website, "The Heights has survived at least three fires, one bombing and "The Big Blow of 1949" when a Fridley tornado twisted the tower sign. " The Heights Theater originally ran vaudeville acts as well as first-run movies.
+According to the theater's website, "The Heights has survived at least three fires, one bombing and 'The Big Blow of 1949' when a Fridley tornado twisted the tower sign."
+The Heights Theater originally ran vaudeville acts as well as first-run movies.

-During the 1980s and early 1990s the theater was left in disarray though it remained open.
-It ran late run movies at a discount price.
+During the 1980s and early 1990s, the theater was left in disarray though it remained open.
+It ran late-run movies at a discount price.
 The City of Columbia Heights supposedly recommended the theater to be condemned.
-Renovations began in the mid 1990s.
 Tom Letness and David John Holmgren purchased the theater in 1998.
-The two men, who also owned the neighboring Dairy Queen, finished renovations at The Heights.
+The two men, who also owned the neighboring Dairy Queen, finished renovations at The Heights in the mid-1990s.

-They reintroduced a Wurlitzer Pipe Organ courtesy of local radio station WCCO-AM.
+They reintroduced a Wurlitzer pipe organ courtesy of local radio station WCCO-AM.
 The renovation also included the addition of "antique chandeliers are suspended from the ceiling restored with 2600 Egyptian lead crystals", as well as new carpet, remodeled bathrooms and a new lobby.
 The outside of the theater was renovated thanks to the theater's original blueprints that were discovered by the University of Minnesota.

 Today the theater runs first-run films as well as special events.
 The Heights Theater also adorns the street light banners that welcome people to Columbia Heights.